 On April 25, 2014, the Township issued a General Obligation Note in the amount of \$1,530,000 through the Delaware Valley Regional Finance Authority.
 The Township executed a fixed rate swap agreement (see Note 14), which fixed its interest rate for the note proceeds at 2.3175%.
+The fixed rate terminates effective August 25, 2021, and unless the Township requests a new fixed fate, the note will bear interest at the variable rate.
+The future debt service requirements below are calculated on the assumption that the variable rate will increase to 3% within five years of the conversion date.
 Principal payments are due on January 25 of each year as shown below.
 This note was issued for the purpose of removing and rebuilding the Walnut Street Bridge, and was issued as non-electoral debt.
 The Township has pledged its full faith and taxing power, and is required to include in its budget for each year the amount of debt service on the note, which will be payable in such fiscal year.